txts/txts.github.io/softeng/_posts/2014-11-06-Twenty-Things.md

 + Take all that code, and finding new patterns and ideas
 + Maintaining all that code, possibly written in a less-than-ideal way.

-lately, we've realized the dependancy of software in all branches of science including:
+Lately, we've realized the dependancy of software in all branches of science including:

 + Computational molecular biology and bioinformatics
 + Computational neuroscience and neuro-informatics